lokeshvloki/lokeshvloki/README.md

 ## 🌟 Projects

-### 1.BCity-Based Real-Time Weather Information System:
+### 1. City-Based Real-Time Weather Information System:

    o The Project provides instant access to weather data for cities worldwide using the OpenWeatherMap API.